LeeCampbell/IntroToRx/content/09_CombiningSequences.md

 IObservable<string> oneMore = arguments.Append("And another thing...");
 ```

 There is no corresponding `EndWith`.
-Apparently there's not much demand—the [Rx repository](https://github.com/dotnet/reactive) has not yet had a feature request.
+There's no fundamental reason that there couldn't be such a thing it's just that apparently there's not much demand—the [Rx repository](https://github.com/dotnet/reactive) has not yet had a feature request.
 So although the symmetry of `Prepend` and `Append` does suggest that there could be a similar symmetry between `StartWith` and an as-yet-hypothetical `EndWith`, the absence of this counterpart doesn't seem to have caused any problems.
-There's an obvious value to being able to create observable sources that always immediately produce a useful output; it's not clear what `EndWith` would be useful for beside satisfying a craving for symmetry.
+There's an obvious value to being able to create observable sources that always immediately produce a useful output; it's not clear what `EndWith` would be useful for, besides satisfying a craving for symmetry.

 ### DefaultIfEmpty